Skip to main content

 • stability

-The game suffers from significant stability issues, with numerous bugs, glitches, and occasional freezes that disrupt gameplay, particularly during critical moments like boss fights.
-While some players still find enjoyment despite these problems, many agree that the game should not have been released in its current state and requires optimization to improve performance and reduce graphical errors.
+The game suffers from significant stability issues, with numerous bugs, glitches, and occasional freezes that detract from the overall experience.
+While some players still find enjoyment despite these problems, the consensus is that the game should not have been released in its current state due to its choppy performance and rough edges.

 • “The game also occasionally freezes for a moment, including during boss fights, like the PC can't handle processing this much data.”